 Avoiding conducting regression testing after code release/change or bug fix is a mistake.

-Not defining a regression testing framework or not sticking to one will execute arbitrary test cases and suites on any automation tool that would cost time, money, and bug identification.
+Not defining a framework for testing regressions or not sticking to one will execute arbitrary test cases and suites on any automation tool that would cost time, money, and bug identification.

 Not defining a goal and making it invisible to everyone involved in the project.

-Re-running the same test cases is time-consuming and costly; yet, regression testing is necessary to ensure the application does not break when upgrading it to a newer version.
+Re-running the same test cases is time-consuming and costly; yet, regression tests is necessary to ensure the application does not break when upgrading it to a newer version.

 Not opting for automation testing over the manual approach.